MicrosoftDocs/dynamics365smb-docs-pr.en-ca/business-central/admin-how-to-view-synchronization-status.md

 ---
-title: View the Status of Synchronization Jobs | Microsoft Docs
+title: View the Status of Synchronization Jobs
-description: Learn how to view the status after synchronizing coupled records.
+description: Use the Coupled Data Synchronization Errors page to view the status of synchronization jobs that have been run for coupled records in integrations.
 author: bholtorf
 ms.service: dynamics365-business-central
 ms.topic: conceptual